HemeshDJ/StableMatching-SMFQ_branch/README.md

 ## Usage

-### Computing
-The *grapthmatching* executable takes a set of parameters to compute the desired matching:
+The executable takes a set of parameters to compute the desired matching:

 	-s -- compute a stable matching
 	-p -- compute a maximum cardinality popular matching